BouberMouth/Smart-Home-Project/README.md

 ## Which one did I choose ?

 There are 3 main ecosystems when it comes to smart home: Apple's HomeKit, Google Home and Amazon's Alexa.
 They each have their pros and cons, and people with different tastes or means will have different preferences.
 I chose Apple's solution for many reasons:
-  - Everyone in my house has at least an iPhone, we also have MacBooks, iPads and I have an Apple Watch, so we are all comfortable with Apple's ecosystem.
+  - Everyone in my house has at least an iPhone, we also have MacBooks, iPads and I have an Apple Watch, so we are all comfortable with the Apple ecosystem.
   - I find the Home app minimalist UI very pleasing and easy to use.
   - I am into iOS programming so if I ever start a smart home project, it is likely to be embedded in Apple's ecosystem.
   - We have a Google Nest and most HomeKit compatible products also work with Google Home, whereas the opposite isn't necessarily true.